GraceMagnyFokam/FoliaNet/README.md

 - **Identifies the likely stressor** from a leaf image using a transfer-learning CNN (EfficientNet-B0, PyTorch).
-- **Scores disease risk** by fusing the image prediction with environmental context — temperature, humidity, leaf-wetness, rainfall, and satellite NDVI.
+- **Scores disease risk** by fusing the image prediction with environmental context (temperature, humidity, leaf-wetness, rainfall, and satellite NDVI).
 - **Reports a confidence level** alongside every prediction.
 - **Recommends a next action** tailored to the detected stressor and risk level.
 - **Serves over HTTP** via a FastAPI endpoint, ready to drop into a product or app.